MechaCoder/wordblock/readme.md

 #### 2 - From installer

-you can also run `pipenv run build`. that will build the project, as an installer this means that you should be able to run the project as a single file. i recermend that you do this on the system you want use it on.
+you can also run `pipenv run build`. that will build the project, as an installer this means that you should be able to run the project as a single file. i recermend that you do this on the system you want use it on. for linux users you can download app for the download them [here](https://bitbucket.org/MechaCoder/wordblock/downloads/).